mmistakes/so-simple-theme/about/index.md

 # NumFOCUS

-Stan is a member project of [NumFOCUS](http://numfocus.org/), a U.S. 501(c)(3) nonprofit organization that serves open-source software projects.
+Stan is now linked to [NumFOCUS](http://numfocus.org/), a U.S. 501(c)(3) nonprofit organization that serves several other open-source software projects, including NumPy, Julia, Jupyter, and others.

 All financial decisions related to NumFOCUS are made by the [Stan Governing Body](#stan-governing-body-sgb).